John William Nicholson: Career

 Nicholson began his academic career as a lecturer at the Cavendish Laboratory in Cambridge and later at Queen’s University Belfast.
 In 1912, he was appointed Professor of Mathematics at King’s College London, where he taught alongside S. A. F. White.
 Nicholson was known as an inspiring but occasionally absent-minded lecturer.
 His students at King's College recalled that, despite sometimes arriving late, his lectures were highly valued for their depth and insight.

 Based on the results of astronomical spectroscopy of nebula he proposed in 1911 the existence of several yet undiscovered elements.
 Coronium with an atomic weight of 0.51282, nebulium with a weight of 1.6281 and protofluorine with a weight of 2.361.
 Ira Sprague Bowen was able to attribute the spectroscopical lines of nebulium to doubly ionized oxygen making the new elements obsolete for their explanation.
 Some authors have pointed out the remarkable success that Nicholson's work initially experienced in spite of being founded on concepts that were eventually shown to be incorrect.

 Awards and honours

 Nicholson was elected a Fellow of the Royal Society of London in 1917.
 In 1919, Nicholson won the Adams Prize.
+In 1921 he was elected into a Fellowship at Balliol College, Oxford.